SandAI-org/MagiAttention/README.md

 ## Latest News 🔥

+- [2025/5] We support overlapped q_ranges when all mask types are `FULL` (see [v1.0.1 release note](https://github.com/SandAI-org/MagiAttention/releases/tag/v1.0.1) for more details), and release the example code to **integrate Megatron with MagiAttention** with several training convergence experiments (see [here](./example/megatron/README.md) for more details).
-- [2025/4] 🎉 Release [MagiAttention-v1.0.0](https://github.com/SandAI-org/MagiAttention/tree/v1.0.0) with its [blog](https://SandAI-org.github.io/MagiAttention/): a distributed attention towards linear scalability for ultra-long context, heterogeneous mask training.
+- [2025/4] 🎉 We release [MagiAttention-v1.0.0](https://github.com/SandAI-org/MagiAttention/tree/v1.0.0) with its [blog](https://SandAI-org.github.io/MagiAttention/): a distributed attention towards linear scalability for ultra-long context, heterogeneous mask training.

 # About